COVID In Colorado: As Delta Variant Causes Dramatic Increase In Cases, Governor Says Getting To 80% Vaccination Rate Would 'Make An Enormous Difference'

 He added a mandate is not being ordered because masks are not nearly as effective as vaccinations.

-“If there are folks who are worried about side effects from the vaccine you are more likely to get struck by lightning than experience side effects from the vaccine,” he said.
+“If there are folks who are worried about side effects from the vaccine?
+You are more likely to get struck by lightning than experience major side effects from the vaccine,” he said.

-Polis claimed those who are vaccinated are increasingly upset with those who are not taking steps to end the pandemic.
-It was noted some of those who have been vaccinated are now opting on their own for a third shot as a booster.
+Polis noted some of those who have been vaccinated are now opting on their own for a third shot as a booster.

 “We really need the FDA to make that decision, and they are looking at the data and science around the safety and effectiveness.”